RyanUliasz/Low-Income-Housing-Finder/README.md

         # Sheet 1 Test (FMR)
-        "What is the 2026 Fair Market Rent for a 3 bedroom unit?", "Tell me the FMR for a studio."
+        "What is the 2026 Fair Market Rent for a 3 bedroom unit?", "Tell me the FMR for a studio.",

+        # Error Test
+        "What is the 70% AMI limit for a 2-person household?"
     ]

     for i, q in enumerate(test_questions):